 217,133 R33 Skylines were produced from 1993 to 1998.

 - Subjectively less cosmetically appealing as R32 and R34

 - GT-R versions are expensive

-- GT-Rs were favorite with car thieves when they were new
+- GT-Rs were favourite with car thieves when they were new

 Nissan improved its famous six-cylinder motor, which delivered more power and better fuel efficiency as well as being kind to the environment.
-The power output started at 155 HP from the 2.0-liter six-cylinder found in the Skyline GT and went to an insane 500 HP provided by the 2.8-liter twin-turbo engine in the GT-R Nismo Z-Tune limited edition.
-The most popular and sought-after model was standard GT-R, which had 2.6-liter, twin-turbo straight-six with 320 HP.
+The power output started at 155 HP from the 2.0-litre six-cylinder found in the Skyline GT and went to an insane 500 HP provided by the 2.8-litre twin-turbo engine in the GT-R Nismo Z-Tune limited edition.
+The most popular and sought-after model was the standard GT-R, which had a 2.6-litre, twin-turbo straight-six with 320 HP.
 However, the RB26DETT engine was famous for its tuning potential, with so many of them being modified to 400 or more horsepower as soon as they left the dealerships.
 As you can expect, the performance was sublime and the R34 GT-R was a supercar-killer, at least for the late ’90s standards.

 64,623 R34 Skylines were produced from 1998 to 2002